poiyomi/PoiyomiDocs/docs/download/download.md

 The Pro version of the shader (also known as Poiyomi Pro) is a Paid Version of the shader, available as a subscription model for $10/month on Patreon.
 It contains extra special features that are [outlined below](#features-chart).

-Before using Poiyomi Pro, please ensure you agree to the Pro Version [Terms of Service](/docs/terms-of-service/terms-of-service.md#pro-version) and EULA.
-A copy of the Pro EULA is included in all versions of Poiyomi Pro.
+Before using Poiyomi Pro, please ensure you agree to the [EULA](/docs/terms-of-service/terms-of-service.md#pro-version).

 <div style={{marginBottom: '20px'}}>